xcv58/meteor-collectionapi/README.md

 ***Warning: versions 0.1.18+ are not compatible with versions less than 0.1.18 if you use before functions!***
 Because we change the before functions call parameters.

+Please use `meteor add xcv58:collection-api@=0.2.6` to install `0.2.6` if you got `No compatible binary build found for this package` error.

 Installation
 -------